Unni Web

 Together, these create: a clear home for users who are still learning or browsing, a scalable IA structure for new learn/explore features later, a way to keep Home lighter while still supporting discovery

-2. Search is fragmented, limited, and misaligned with how users search
+2. Search is fragmented and misaligned with how users search

 Design direction: Exploring options for unified search